Authing/docs/docs/en/workflow/data-processing-nodes/Analyzing Recurrent Data.md

 ![](../static/DnOkbdCqVo2I2axpvGRce6Ygn1b.png)

-Click on the "Run Log" column, then click on the expand button on the left side of the latest "Execution Batch" and "Parse Loop Data" nodes to view the node execution results.
+Click on the "Run Log" column, then click on the expand button on the left side of the latest "Execution Batch" and "Parse circular data" nodes to view the node execution results.

 ![](../static/D6QEbMf9SovLPWxd3oEcRINJn6E.png)